jcharr1/app-store-connect-notifier/README.md

 ![](docs/assets/preview-build-status.png)

+Note: Build notifications now show only build-specific details (Build Version, Build Status, and Uploaded time).
+App-level fields like Version and App Status are not included to avoid mixing TestFlight build updates with the latest production metadata.

 # Set Up

 There are 2 versions of this service: a self-hosted version and a SaaS version — [Statused](https://statused.com/?ref=app-store-connect-notifier&?utm_source=app-store-connect-notifier&?utm_content=readme-set-up).